Funded Proposals 2020-21

 - Diversity, equity and inclusion (DEI) have emerged as central concerns in all aspects of environmental issues, and they are cornerstones of all EERC activities.
 The site of the EERC itself is a uniquely accessible natural site.
 Our research initiative will provide the support needed for all interested community members to participate in research in their neighborhood, and will include 2 programmatic research to assess EERC performance with respect to DEI.
 Our education and community engagement initiatives will build upon our existing connections with Native American communities.

 - Community Engagement permeates all aspects of our program, including all education and research activities, putting the ideals of Carnegie Community Engagement Classification into practice in important and visible ways.

-- Interdisciplinarity - The enthusiastic response of diverse UWB faculty is emblematic of the broad engagement that the proposed EERC will have across campus; co-applicants on this proposal include faculty from three UWB schools (IAS, STEM, Education), and faculty from all five schools have expressed strong support.
+- Interdisciplinarity – The enthusiastic response of diverse UWB faculty is emblematic of the broad engagement that the proposed EERC will have across campus; co-applicants on this proposal include faculty from three UW Bothell schools (IAS, STEM, Educational Studies), and faculty from all five schools have expressed strong support.